carmyman/start-here/README.md

 that need to be made.
 If you have a question or proposal about Joomla CMS distributions in general, just post a new issue.
 If you want to keep informed about issues that people are raising, change the "Watch" settings above (this is a standard Github feature).

+[Here are some ideas](https://github.com/joomla-cms/start-here/issues/5) for things that need to be discussed during the early planning phases of this project.